McCloud River Railroad History: Part VII

 The Burney area contained vast deposits of diatomaceous earth, a white chalky substance composed entirely of skeletons of miniscule sea creatures.
 Diatomaceous earth was used primarily in swimming pool filters, but has many other uses including abrasives in toothpaste.
 The substance had been mined off and on since the 1920s.
 One operator had shipped carloads of the stuff out over the power corporation railroad in the 1930s, and another operator had briefly established a reload on the railroad in the Arkrite Flat area.
 Dicalite, a major miner and processor of diatomaceous earth, was conducting operations off the northern shore of Lake Britton and had expressed interest in shipping by rail for many years.
 The roadbed of the old power corporation railroad from Cayton area to the Pit 3 dam and powerhouse was (except for a couple collapsed trestles) still basically intact, and it came very close to the Dicalite processing plant.
 A new line to the plant was surveyed, but nesting Bald Eagles prohibited any construction from taking place.
 Negotiations continued to take place, resulting in a special excursion operated on 22 September 1986.
 The excursion consisted of two diesels, three leased passenger coaches, and the VIP caboose.
 The special train took two busloads of railroad and Dicalite officials from Cayton siding north to McCloud.
 The efforts proved to be successful, as within a short time a reload was built at the Cayton siding and diatomaceous earth soon started flowing outbound in boxcars and covered hoppers, giving the railroad a stable shipper not related to the timber industry.

-Bill Herndon was promoted to a position in Itel headquarters in San Francisco in 1988, and Jeff Forbis was appointed as the railroads new president.
+Bill Herndon was promoted to a position in Itel headquarters in San Francisco in the early 1980s.
+Paul Zalec replaced him, and he led the railroad until Itel sent him east to manage the new Fox River Valley and promoted Jeff Forbis to replace him.
 Mr. Forbis immediately started searching for ways to increase revenue on the railroad.
 Two diesel locomotives were purchased to test the rebuilding capabilities of the McCloud shops, and additional railcar repair jobs were taken in.
 Every opportunity to increase freight on the line was investigated.
 The Burlington Northern continued to keep the Hambone-Lookout line on the list of lines subject to abandonment in the near future, but the best revenue producing idea created by the new management came along to save it.

-Several large printing companies were located in the area immediately north of Reno, NV, and they consumed huge quantities of paper manufactured in the upper Midwest and transported by rail to the area.
+R.R.
+Donnelley & Sons had a large printing operation located in the area immediately north of Reno, NV, which consumed huge quantities of paper manufactured in the upper Midwest and transported by rail to the area.
 The transportation involved several different railroads, and delivery to Reno was often slow and questionable.
 Most of the paper originated on or near the Burlington Northern, but Nubieber was as close to Reno as that railroad got.
-However, McCloud and Reno were closely linked by highways, and McCloud had a vacant warehouse facility that formerly housed a lumber reload center.
+However, McCloud and Reno were closely linked by highways, and McCloud had a vacant warehouse facility originally built by US Plywood.
 A new customer, Sprint Reload, was soon established in the old reload center.
 Before long many boxcars loaded with paper a week were showing up at Lookout Junction to be taken to Sprint Reload, where the paper was warehoused until needed in Reno.
 Sprint Trucking, an affiliated company, made the final delivery from McCloud to Reno.
 By mid-1990 the railroad was moving two full trains a week to and from Lookout Junction, and BN backed off of its abandonment attempts.
 Maintenance costs on this line were evenly split between the two railroads, and for many years the BN had provided little to no money for track maintenance.
 With the line seeing heavy use again, track maintenance once again became a priority.

 The late 1980s also saw the removal of most of the old Pondosa branch.
 The branch had produced no revenue since the closure of the sawmill in the late 1970s, and the railroad was required to continue to maintain three grade crossings located on the line.
 The rails were picked up except for the first two or so miles of the branch, which were left in place for continued boxcar storage.